n-apier/n-apier/README.md

 🤠👋 Hi, I’m @n-apier

- I’m currently learning...
-    - PYTHON / JAVASCRIPT / RUBY
-- 👀 I’m interested in robotics.
-- This will be updated soon :P

 <!---
 n-apier/n-apier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.